 Impact Mākars’ Story

 *Mākar is a synonym for “creative artists/poet”.
-It derives from the Greek word “Makarios”, which means “happiness”.
+It is derived from the Greek word “Makarios”, which means “happiness”.

 Impact Mākars was founded on the belief that you should not have to sacrifice your identity or peace of mind for a paycheck.
-We aim to shift and improve communication in the workplace poetically and therapeutically.
+Isaiah aims to shift and improve communication in the workplace poetically and therapeutically.